rohit252/graphdb/README.md

-''' Project for representing covid dataset in knowledge graphs using graphDB'''
+''' Project for representing covid dataset in knowledge graphs using graphDB '''

 Inside ontology folder, we have two sub-folder (screenshots and graph) and two files (one python file with name read_covid_dataset and turtle file with name covid).